 Reach for the Sky

-Engage in Family-Fun for All Ages
+Engage in Family Fun for All Ages

 This time of the year offers more than just scenic, leafy views at every turn.
 The entire month of October brings the great annual tradition, The Return of the Pumpkin People.
-Christmas Farm Inn & Spa is just one of the many local businesses who go to great effort to create entertaining displays out of pumpkins.
+Christmas Farm Inn & Spa is just one of the many local businesses that go to great effort to create entertaining displays out of pumpkins.
 As the recipient of top honors last year, the staff at Christmas Farm Inn & Spa are hard at work on this fall’s version.
 Self-guided tours make seeing these quirky and hilarious displays easy.
 Kids will love visiting local pumpkin patches and finding their way out of the Sherman Corn Maize while teens and adults enjoy experiencing a tinge of fear at the Ghoullog, the annual “haunted house” at Cranmore Mountain.
 It’s frightening how much fun you’ll have!

 Check out some of our suggestions for things to do in Jackson here.
 No matter how you choose to usher in autumn, the Jackson area is teeming with activities and seasonal charm to make your fall trip to the White Mountains truly memorable!